tin6150/metabolic/README.rst

 - docker image ls for metabolic 3.0 is 16.9 GB (seems to have grown a lot since gtdbtk, but did not include DB).
 - docker image ls for perl4metabolic is 1.83 GB.
 - 12 GB  is used by /opt/METABOLIC/kofam_database/
-- docker image ls for metabolic 4.0 is 24.5 GB and cloud build at hub.docker.com fails (Size before run_to_setup.sh is 5.3 GB)
+- docker image ls for metabolic 4.0 is 25.1 GB and cloud build at hub.docker.com fails (Size before run_to_setup.sh is 5.3 GB) largest layer: 1ae1ee0831f6: Pushing [===>  ]  1.517GB/19.67GB

 above do not include the gtdbtk DB